cozy/cozy-ui/react/Input/Readme.md

 If you need to programmatically access the underlying `<input />` for example to give focus or move the caret, you can use the `inputRef` prop, that is passed to the `ref` property of the `<input />`.

 ```
+import Input from './index';
+import Button from '../Button';
 class InputComponent extends React.Component {
   constructor() {
     super()